willgrigg/majestic-lime-89e69/src/pages/products/earrings2.md

 id: '3'
 title: Koray Earrings
 description: >-
-  Koray Earor inventory and crafting.
   "Koray" Turkish meaning ember moon, these earrings are handburned with the phases of the moon and put together to dangle beautifully.
 Made with poplar wood and  iron earring hooks.
 Please allow 3-4 weeks for processing.
 price: '25'
 order: 0
 featured: true